eosdetroit/nodesuite/README.md

 - Better documentation

 ## Credits/Attributions
-Deep thanks to all who work tirelessly on improving the EOSIO ecosystem:
+Deep thanks to all who work tirelessly on improving the Leap ecosystem:

 - sw/eden: snapshots, WAX apt package
 - amsterdam: block logs, snapshots
 - rio: hyperion
 - titan, aloha: delphioracle
 - cryptolions: various scripts
-- block.one: eosio codebase
 - greymass: RPC endpoints, nginx configs
 - liquidapps: DSP setup
 - EOS Costa Rica: adopting Nodesuite and spreading the love :)
-- And many other individuals and teams working on tools in the EOSIO community!
+- And many other individuals and teams working on tools in the Leap community!

-###### Disclaimer: EOS Detroit is not responsible for data loss, security issues, mis-configuration of your EOSIO node, or any other problems stemming from use of this project.
+###### Disclaimer: EOS Detroit is not responsible for data loss, security issues, mis-configuration of your Leap node, or any other problems stemming from use of this project.